 How many courses should I take while abroad?

-W&M requires all students to take the equivalent of at least 12 credits per semester in order to maintain full time status.
-Typically that would be 4 or 5 courses, but there are exceptions depending on the course and host university.
+W&M requires all students to take the equivalent of at least 12 W&M credits per semester in order to maintain full time status.
+Please check with your program to determine how your course credits are calculated as not all universities/programs count courses the same way.

 Can I take fewer than the required minimum credits?